-Recently, the anonymizing network system TOR's (The Onion Router) traffic was ratcheted to a standstill in Iran, prompting a comparison by one of the TOR project developers to an emerging “arms race”.
+Recently, the anonymizing network system TOR (The Onion Router) found its traffic was ratcheted to a standstill in Iran, prompting a comparison by one of the TOR project developers to an emerging “arms race”.
 Users of the service, hoping to evade state censorship/snooping, encrypt the traffic that then gets routed anonymously around the globe.
 But it seems Iran has caught on, and started shutting down the traffic.

 This, the latest in a continuing escalation globally of attempts to crackdown on Internet traffic, matched by zealous competing efforts from those in favor of a more open system of communication.
 Nation states are being tapped to control what may be perceived as threatening communication, ala recent efforts in the UK to tag Internet traffic as a more likely propagator of potential “violent radicalisation” activity than any other, including religious institutions, prisons, universities, etc.